-The results show that in many cases the calculated ESP figure will be actually less than the overseas in the winter months when the census is taken.
+The results show that in many cases the calculated ESP figure will be actually less than the ERP for the SSD.
+This arises from the number of absences from residences by persons overseas in the winter months when the census is taken.
 For some SSDs, particularly inner city and other tourist related locations, the ESP is higher than the ERP, as would be anticipated.
-In other SSDs which appear to be related to the mining boom, there are significantly greater persons calculated by the ESP than ERP, though many of these SSDs have a low base population where ESP is greater than ERP, which appears to be associated with areas of tourism and remote areas attracting seasonal and mining related increases in population, then per capita consumption will reflect the higher real population on the ground in those areas and will
+In other SSDs which appear to be related to the mining boom, there are significantly greater persons calculated by the ESP than ERP, though many of these SSDs have a low base population subsequently fall.
+As these areas are the most contentious for calculating per capita consumption it would appear that the ESP results developed here are an appropriate method for determining consumption patterns.

+Where the ESP results are lower than ERP then per capita consumption will rise.
+However, where ESP is greater than ERP, which appears to be associated with areas of tourism and remote areas attracting seasonal and mining related increases in population, then per capita consumption will reflect the higher real population on the ground in those areas and will